wp-plugins/advanced-ads/readme.txt

 * display ads on all devices, mobile only or exclude mobile users
 * hide all ads from logged in users based on their role
+* display ads by exact browser width with the [Responsive add-on](http://wpadvancedads.com/responsive-ads/)

 = ad injection =